Jean-LouisH/Lania/README.md

 ## 2. Architecture

 The engine is meant to be data-driven through application projects.
-In development, these application projects can be accessed by the runtime or editor as directories with asset files, an init configuration and an icon image.
-A packaging format is in consideration for Lania Engine to run as an export template for application release.
+In development, these can be accessed by the runtime or editor as directories with asset files, an init configuration and an icon image.
+A packaging format is in consideration for Lania to run as an export template for application release.

 "Application" is the general term used for the scene and scripting data that describe the game or simulation being executed by the engine's "Core".
 The "Core" is the software layer below the application that contains all relevant data to the hardware platform, I/O and operating system.
 It also contains its own record of the executable name (for export templates), active renderer, application configuration (for startup), FPS and frame count, engine states, and high resolution timers (for profiling).

-The application has an active scene which contains, namely, an asset cache (for instancing), scripting bytecode, action input maps, and 2D & 3D subscenes.
-The subscenes represent frames of game objects that are processed in their own distinct groups.
-They are layered in order with 2D subscenes appearing over 3D and vice versa.
+The application has an active scene which contains, namely, an asset cache (for instancing), scripting bytecode, action input maps, and lists of 2D & 3D subscenes.
+The subscenes represent frames of game entities that are processed in their own distinct groups.
+They are listed and layered in order with 2D subscenes appearing over 3D and vice versa.

-This enables applications to have, for example, a 2D background with a 3D object, and a 2D heads up display or UI appearing in front of everything else.
-Physics and other algorithms would only have objects interact among themselves within the same subscene.
+This enables applications to have, for example, a 2D background with a 3D entity, and a 2D heads up display or UI appearing in front of everything else.
+Physics and other algorithms would only have entities interact among themselves within the same subscene.
 So, for example, particle effects in a 2D gameplay subscene layer would not affect interactive elements in a heads up display 2D subscene layer.

 ### 2.1 Entity Component System